jsorel/geoapi/README.txt

 * Invoke "mvn install" from the command line in this directory.

+A jar for J2SE 1.5 should appears in geoapi/target/.
-A jar for will be created in the geoapi/target/ directory.
+A jar for J2SE 1.4 should appears in nogenerics/target/.